RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 Once the plot is created, using *Plotly.newPlot*, it is easy to add new data using *Plotly.extendTraces*, the name of the chart, which in this case is 'graph' (find where it is defined: *<div id="graph"></div>*), as well as the new *y* values given in *updateData*.
-The if loop at the end is to have a [moving axis](https://plotly.com/javascript/plotlyjs-function-reference/) if there are too many points.
+The *if* loop at the end is to have a [moving axis](https://plotly.com/javascript/plotlyjs-function-reference/) if there are too many points.
-Finally, notice that the figure will be updated (refreshed) every 0.5 s, using *setInterval*.
+Finally, the figure will be updated (refreshed) every 0.5 s, using *setInterval*.

 ```javascript
 	var interval = setInterval(function() {